Impossible Princess: Other collaborations

 Deconstruction encouraged Minogue to work with other artists, besides her sessions with Brothers in Rhythm, to produce enough potential tracks to release as singles.
 Like she had done on her 1994 album, Minogue was open to the idea of experimenting her sounds with different producers.
-She wrote "Through The Years", "Breathe", and "Limbo" during her sessions with the electronic producers Dave Ball and Ingo Vauk at their home studios; Minogue wrote the lyrics to "Through the Years" within 10 minutes of hearing Ball and Vauk's track.
+She wrote "Through The Years", "Breathe", and "Limbo" during her sessions with the electronic producers Dave Ball and Ingo Vauk at their home studios; Minogue wrote the lyric of "Through the Years" within 10 minutes of hearing Ball and Vauk's track.
 Minogue had heard of Rob Dougan's work and thought that it would be interesting to work with him; they wrote and produced "Jump".
 She worked on two songs with English band Olive, but they were scrapped.
 Cave wrote a track for the album based on Minogue's lyrics, entitled "Soon", but she was disappointed with her recording and dropped it.

 Minogue said that James Dean Bradfield of Manic Street Preachers had a clear idea of how he wanted her to sound during their first session at his home.
 Minogue found it difficult to re-write Bradfield's demo of "I Don't Need Anyone", so he had taken pieces of the original demo lyrics and mixed them with other lyrics she had written, with help from Nicky Wire, to create the finished version of "I Don't Need Anyone".
 She found this method of writing interesting and did it again with Bradfield and Sean Moore on "Some Kind of Bliss".
 She felt the lyrics worked together, and was pleased with the final result.
 Bradfield and frequent collaborator Dave Eringa produced both tracks.